GabDug/Efrei-L1-ProjectHangman/Report.md

 print(l)
 ```

-For this program we're defining the word to delete then we've created a for loop of the length of the array and we're
-doing an if to check in a lower version of the words and if it's same word we're deleting it.
+In this program, we delete all the occurences of a given word.
+We're defining the word to delete with `input()`
+then we launch a `for` loop going through all the elements.
+With use an offset, to change the index when deleting
+elements in the for loop.

-3. g)
+##### 3. g)

 ```python
 l = ["Salut", "les", "$w_1$", "Anticonstitutionnellement"]